About This Listing

 Three Gables Bed and Breakfast offers the friendly welcome and hospitality for which Ireland is famous, and has much more besides.

-Accommodation comprises a comfortable and charming room with a double bed, en-suite facilities, satellite TV and Wi-Fi.
+Accommodation comprises a comfortable and charming room with a double bed, en-suite facilities, satellite TV, Wi-Fi, and USB charging points.

 If you prefer a room with 2 single beds, please see our other listing.
 If you are looking for accommodation for 3 or 4 guests, you can reserve 2 rooms by making a booking on both our listings.
 In case of difficulty, please contact us by e-mail or by telephone.